VNG-Realisatie/nlx/docs/content/get-started/provide-an-api.md

 You will get back the container id of the container you created from this image.
 By running this command, we've launched our very own NLX inway.
 It is running and listening on `http://localhost:4443`.

-The inway now connects itself to the NLX network and registers its API's on the NLX networks.
+The inway now connects itself to the NLX [directory](https://directory.nlx.io).

-Please **make sure** external connection is possible to the specified port on the specified hostname or IP adress and port.
-Public IP address are routed to the machine running the NLX inway otherwise connections to your inway and API's will fail.

 ### Verification